 We prepare our consolidated financial statements in accordance with IFRS as issued by the IASB.
 The selected historical consolidated financial information presented as of and for the years ended December 31, 2019 and 2020 has been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The selected historical consolidated financial data as of March 31, 2021 and for the three months ended March 31, 2021 and 2020 has been derived from our unaudited interim condensed consolidated financial statements, which are included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for a fair presentation of the results of the unaudited interim periods.
 Our historical results for any prior period are not necessarily indicative of results expected in any future period.